dailypips/suninf.github.com/_posts/2014-5-12-perm-and-comb.md

 ## Erlang
-Erlang has the ability of list comprehension, so as to deal with list recursively easily.
+Erlang has the ability of **list comprehension**, so as to deal with list recursively easily.
 And the problem solved by erlang is very simple and direct.

 {% highlight erlang %}